you use Business Dispositions and Reorganizations

 5. Visit the local Chambers of Commerce.
 Usually, they know a lot of the local business opportunities that you can get for free.

 6. Direct Approach.
-If you see a business that you might like to buy, sometimes the best approach will be to meet the owner and hear if they are interested in selling.
+If you see a business that you might like to buy, sometimes the best approach will be to meet the owner and hear if they are willing to sell it.

 Why is the business for sale?